Mark-Fenng/MyResume/README.md

 ### How to generate a pdf file?

-It is written in Latex.
+It was written in Latex.

 Latex:
 > name: [Tex Live](https://www.tug.org/texlive/)